top of page

 Karen Amy Finkel Fishof

 The heart of my art lies in the photogram process.
 It unfolds in the darkroom, where I meticulously arrange people, objects, and text on photo paper placed on the floor, expose the scene to light, and develop the paper through conventional methods.
 The entire creative process fascinates me from the moment of exposure to the revelation of the image in the chemistry.
 The absence of a negative delivers a rush of adrenaline, knowing that this is a one-time opportunity, coupled with the intrigue of watching objects interact with light in the darkroom.
 Persons and objects serve a double role.
 They are instruments in the imagery and declare a statement about the medium as the light reveals their inherent form.
 We are forced to recognize a new aspect of the person or object touching the surface, its unique construction.
-Each step in the process is a profound moment of discovery.
+Each step in the process is a profound moment of discovery, visually and personally.

 I am currently working on multiple projects: a screenplay that delves into the rich generational tales of my ancestors, a portrait series capturing the essence of local Los Angeles artists, and a visually striking sculptural interpretation of my photograms.
 Stay tuned for exciting updates as these creative projects evolve.